delaneyj/datastar/site/static/md/guide/going_deeper.md

 ## Embracing Simplicity

 At only 12 KiB, Datastar is smaller than Alpine.js and htmx, yet it provides the functionality of both libraries combined.

 The package size is not _just_ a vanity metric.
 By embracing simplicity, and building on first principles, everything becomes cleaner and leaner.

-But don't take our word for it – [explore the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.
+But don't take our word for it—[explore the source code](https://github.com/starfederation/datastar/tree/main/library) and see for yourself!

-Datastar is both a core library (4 KiB) and a “batteries included” framework (12 KiB), allowing you to create [custom bundles](/bundler) and write your own plugins!
+Datastar is both a core library (4 KiB) and a “batteries included” framework (12 KiB), allowing you to create [custom bundles](/bundler) and write your own plugins.

 ## Hypermedia First